-For many service based business such as marketing agencies, law firms and management consultants, driving higher revenue and profits is almost always directly related to productivity in the workplace.
+For many service-based businesses such as marketing agencies, law firms, and management consultants, driving higher revenue and profits is almost always directly related to productivity in the workplace.
 In these businesses, billable time is directly correlated to revenue.
 Improving the workspace experience of your employees isn’t just the job of HR but the role of all managers and stakeholders.
 Here we discuss the many ways to improve workspace productivity

 - Reducing all types of clutter

-Also ensure the digital desktop is clutter free and clear of files that are unnecessary.
-Try to keep folder paths for shared work to a minimum so staff do not have to click multiple times to get to the file they need.
-Standardising naming and storing files would help ensure work is stored and retrieved efficiently and therefore less time is spent searching for a particular file.
+Also, ensure the digital desktop is clutter-free and clear of unnecessary files.
+Try to keep folder paths for shared work to a minimum so staff does not have to click multiple times to get to the file they need.
+Standardizing naming and storing files would help ensure work is stored and retrieved efficiently and therefore less time is spent searching for a particular file.

 - Working Flexibly